calliope-project/calliope/CONTRIBUTING.md

 We mostly follow the official [Style Guide for Python Code (PEP8)](https://www.python.org/dev/peps/pep-0008/).

-We prefer line lenghts below 80 characters, but do not enforce this militantly.
+We prefer line lengths below 80 characters, but do not enforce this militantly.
 Readability of code is more important than strict adherence to this line length.

 This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.